-Responding to this need, the Naval Postgraduate School’s (NPS) Associate Dean of Research for Technology Development Chris Manuel is collaborating with Veterans Affairs (VA) through Tony Boese, NAII Interagency Programs Manager, and Harvard University’s Adam Wood to create and integrate a system of systems called the Talent Education and Assessment Management System (TEAMS), an effort of the National Artificial Intelligence Institute’s Workforce Knowledge Certification program.
+Responding to this need, the Naval Postgraduate School’s (NPS) Associate Dean of Research for Technology Development Chris Manuel is collaborating with the Department of Veterans Affairs (VA) through Tony Boese, VA Interagency Program Manager, and Harvard University’s Adam Wood to create and integrate a system-of-systems called the Talent Education and Assessment Management System (TEAMS), an effort of the National Artificial Intelligence Institute’s workforce development program.

-TEAMS will assess the current knowledge level of the workforce and provide meaningful feedback to leadership about the cabailities and gaps within their ranks.
-Pairing a Learning and Development System (LDS) will provide access to timely and efficient knowledge acquisition.
+TEAMS will assess the current knowledge level of the workforce and provide meaningful feedback to leadership about the capabilities and gaps within their ranks.
+Pairing this with Learning and Development System (LDS) will provide access to timely and efficient knowledge acquisition.

-A key component of TEAMS is an adaptive assessment that determines what the user already knows and finds where their gaps in knowledge are and how large they are.
+A key component of TEAMS is its Computer Adaptive Assessment which determines what the user already knows and finds where their gaps in knowledge are and how large they are.
 This will help to determine if it is beneficial for an employee to fill in the knowledge gaps, or if the gaps are too large and someone new should be hired for the job.
-This can be particularly useful if an agency is determining whether to invest in higher security clearances for employess to fill in a gap or not.
+This can be particularly useful if an agency is determining whether to invest in higher security clearances for employees to fill in a gap or not.

 If upskilling is preferred, the assessment will inform the placement of a learner on a personalized learning pathway.
 Additionally, to ensure timely and efficient knowledge acquisition, the personalized educational platform breaks down academic topics to the granular level.
-The TEAMS LDS is based on a personalized and adaptive learning platform, CHUNK Learning, which at NPS has been developed under the leadership of professor of Applied Mathematics, Dr. Ralucca Gera, retired U.S. Army Lt.
+The TEAMS LDS is based on a personalized and adaptive learning platform, CHUNK Learning.
+CHUNK was developed at NPS has been developed under the leadership of Professor of Applied Mathematics, Dr. Ralucca Gera, retired U.S. Army Lt.
 Col. Michelle Isenhour, and faculty associate D’Marie Bartolf.